darkwhitehat/MSFVenomCreator/README.md

 # MSFVenomCreator
 To work, you need to have msfvenom installed on your computer.

-If you use generator, you need to add Folder named "output" to record yours payloads.

-To make useable you need to compile MSFVenomCreator.c whit commande line :
+To compile MSFVenomCreator.c use this commande line :
-# gcc -o MSFVenomCreator  MSFVenomCreator.c
+> gcc -o MSFVenomCreator  MSFVenomCreator.c
 to launch  type:
-# ./MSFVenomCreator
+> ./MSFVenomCreator